edaywalid/edaywalid/README.md

 **`🔧 Backend Engineer | DevOps `**

-I'm Walid, a 19-year-old backend developer from Algeria, passionate about building scalable systems and exploring low-level programming.
-When I'm not coding, you might find me experimenting with system design, hosting workshops
+I'm Walid, a backend developer from Algeria, passionate about building scalable systems and exploring low-level programming

 ---
 <a href="https://www.linkedin.com/in/bechar-walid/">